NBA scores, highlights: Jimmy Butler hits another game-winner for Sixers; Magic sweep season series with Lakers

 LeBron spins and slams, later hits first-half buzzer beater

-The Lakers are eager to avenge their blowout loss to the Magic the other week, and plays like this from LeBron James will help them do just that.
+The Lakers tried (but failed) to avenge their blowout loss to the Magic the other week with plays like this from LeBron James.
 Sizing up Jonathan Isaac, LeBron broke out the nifty spin move, then slammed it home.
 Later on, he ended the first half in style with a step-back 3 at the buzzer.

 Ibaka protects the rim